-From the architect.
+Text description provided by the architects.
 Sydney Cruise Terminal is a new cruise facility located in Sydney Harbour, to serve Australia’s rapidly expanding leisure cruise industry.
 The design features a contemporary roof canopy draped from a historically significant gantry crane structure.
 The structure has been retained as a memory of the site’s previous use as a home port for the world’s first regular international containerized shipping service, commencing operations between Sydney and Europe in the late 1960’s.

 This simple, lyrical gesture provides a flexible, bright and airy space suitable for a wide range of uses, and creates an iconic and memorable arrival experience for visitors to the city.
 As an active, vibrant and integral part of the city’s maritime heritage, identity and activity, the Sydney Cruise Terminal represents a new chapter in the evolving use of this place.